ehsanyousefzadehasl/monitoring-data-patterns/README.md

 # Monitoring Patterns and Statistical Metrics

 Monitoring GPU hardware counters (such as **SMACT**, **SMOCC**, and **DRAMA**) over sliding windows reveals characteristic **patterns** of activity.
-Recognizing these patterns helps assess *collocation risk* — whether placing another workload on the same GPU will cause interference.
+Recognizing these patterns helps assess *collocation risk* — whether placing another workload on the same GPU will cause dramatically harmful interference.

 ---